sheymor21/BookingApp/README.md

 # BookingApp

-Simple API for Booking management
+Simple API for Booking management using .Net core and Docker

 # Dependencies

 - .NET8
 - PostgresDb
+- FluentValidation
+- Bogus

 # How to Run

 If you don't have .Net download from  [.NET](https://dotnet.microsoft.com/en-us/download)